-Learn why local passes make train travel in Japan cheaper and easier, and why they’re the perfect companion to the JR Pass.
+Learn why the Hakone Free Pass and other local passes make train travel in Japan cheaper and easier, and why they are the perfect companion to the JR Pass.

 Many foreign visitors have heard of the Japan Rail Pass and know how useful it can be.
 What they may not realise is that this is just one of many, many rail passes in Japan that make train travel easy and affordable.
 Some passes like regional passes serve a remarkably similar role to the JR Pass.
 But not local passes, which is why it’s so important that foreigners looking to use the trains in Japan know about them.